bcmichael/RNMR-Docs/docs/command/full_command.md

 /PAD | Pad strings with spaces before comparison /NOPAD | Don't pad strings with spaces before comparison

-The flags for `TST LCL` have the following meanings:
+The qualifiers for `TST LCL` have the following meanings:

 Flag | Description
 ---- | -----------
 /LEV | Select the command level to check for the local argument.
 1 indicates the current macro, 2 the macro that called the current macro, 3 the macro that called that macro, etc. The value must be an integer ranging from 1 to the depth of the call stack.

-The flags for `TST LIM` have the following meanings:
+The qualifiers for `TST LIM` have the following meanings:

 Flag | Description
 ---- | -----------
 /FLT | Use floating point numbers
 /INT | Use integers

-Note that these qualifiers are evaluated in the order they are provided and can override each other's behavior.
-For example in the command:

-    tst eq /log /str &a &b

-/STR will override /LOG and `TST` will do string comparison.

 `TST` is a replacement for the old if commands such as `IFEQ`.
 If you need the old behavior of jumping to labels instead of executing code blocks use `GOTST`.